 Another early card was issued in 1900 as part of Clarke & Son's "Sporting Terms" (C90-4 : H.83).
 These cards are squarer than normal, measuring 38 x 58 m/m.
 Entitled "Forward", it shows two women, to the rear a stately lady in a grey, full dress, and to the front a female footballer in a far more "forward" attire, wearing what looks like "Bloomers" over blue tights.
 Actually this set breaks down into sub sets, twelve Cycling Terms, twelve Football Terms, twelve Golf Terms and fourteen Cricket Terms.
 And each card can be found with one of ten different brands.
 However this is the only lady footballer featured.

 Picture postcards of female footballers come in various styles.
 The most sought after are the real photos of teams and single players, often these are local works teams, so when at card fairs it pays to check in the topographical boxes as well as the sporting ones.
-You also get comic cards, most suggesting how unladylike the sport is, and that girls who played football were either 'forward' with their morality, or that they would lose their femininity and turn into men
+You also get comic cards, just like the Clarke card mentioned above, suggesting how unladylike the sport is, and that girls who played football were either 'forward' with their morality, or that they would lose their femininity, and turn into men.